hugetim/empathy-room/docs/index.md

 ### Why not let everyone use it?

-Empathy Spot is not designed to teach people how to exchange empathy, and it also requires some form of gatekeeping to discourage unintended uses.
+Empathy Spot is not designed to teach people how to exchange empathy, and it also requires some form of gatekeeping to prevent unintended uses.
 So the idea, currently, is that NVC trainers will vouch for their students, authorizing them to match with any other member to exchange empathy.
 Each member, in turn, will be able to invite guests to a personal group, allowing them to match with others in that group (but not the wider membership, unless authorized by an NVC trainer).

 ### Is the website safe in terms of data security and privacy?